 Jabs*, as he likes to be called, is not your average analyst.
 Not many people wear a bright red velvet blazer for coffee in the blazing summer weather.
 The first thing he does when he sits down is to turn around, flip up his collars and show off the bright pink design underneath.
 “Cool and distinctive,” says Jabs.

 Jabs is not average for several other reasons.
 How many 22 years olds arrive for coffee in a customized Aston Martin?
 How many have fathers owning a professional sports team?
-How many have father’s rated amongst the country’s wealthiest men?
+How many have their father rated amongst the country’s wealthiest men?
 Not many.

 Jabs journey into BCG matches his life.
 It was not average.
 We spent about 26 hours preparing him for cases since we felt he was weak on several core skills.
 On the day before the interview, we spent 5 hours in a marathon session to ensure Jabs understood brainstorming and decision trees.
 We spent an inordinate amount of time improving his communication skills so that he appeared older than he really was.
 We had to reinvent his image.
 On the day of the interview, we kept him on the line until he reached BCG’s offices and we even spoke between his interviews.
 He needed the moral support.
 Turns out he did not need the case coaching.